JCapretta/xlstoconfig/README.md

 -----------

 **Overview**
-xlstoconfig takes data from an excel file and present it for use with a Jinja2 template.
+xlstoconfig takes data from an excel file and presents it for use with a Jinja2 template.

 **Components:**